You are here

 What is a social science essay?

-"There are different types of social science essay, and essays of different lengths require slightly different approaches (these will be addressed later).
+"There are different types of social science essays, and essays of different lengths require slightly different approaches.
 However, all social science essays share a basic structure which is common to many academic subject areas."

 In a free chapter from Good Essay Writingyou'll learn what’s distinctive about essay writing in the social sciences.
 It looks at the structure, common pitfalls and the four golden rules for writing a social science essay.